msjimc/AgileStructure/guide/duplication.md

 Figure 5

-Searching the the lower dropdown list for a region within the FAM20A gene reveals two regions with a noticeable number of reads with secondary alignments: chr17 68,543,840 bp (14) and chr17 68,601,102 bp (10).
+Searching the lower dropdown list for a region within the FAM20A gene reveals two regions with a noticeable number of reads with secondary alignments: chr17 68,543,840 bp (14) and chr17 68,601,102 bp (10).
 Select the first region and then, in the lower panel, click on each read spanning the break point to select it and show its primary alignment at the second break point in the upper window (Figure 6)

 ![Figure 6](images/examples/figure6dup.jpg)